DrewBrasher/OrchardCoreModules/DrewBrasher.OrchardCore.Blazor/README.md

 1. Clone this repository
 2. Setup OC with the Agency Theme
 3. Enable the OCRazorModuleDemo feature
-4. got to this url to test: `/OCRazorModuleDemo/Home/Index`
+4. Go to this url to test: `/OCRazorModuleDemo/Home/Index`